Projects & News Spry Civil Construction

 Developed and primarily funded by the Peregrine Corporation, South Australia’s largest private company, construction started on The Bend in November 2016 with the main motor racing circuit completed in April 2018 in time for the first events.
 Additional precincts will continue to open in 2019.

-Project description contain civil works such as initial site preparation, Common Service Trenching, installation of services, installation of stormwater culverts, installation of class-e grated drain, granular pavement preparation, asphalt, concrete slabs, fencing, line marking
+Spry Civil Construction was engaged to carry out civil works such as initial site preparation, Common Service Trenching, installation of services, installation of stormwater culverts, installation of class-e grated drain, granular pavement preparation, asphalt, concrete slabs, fencing, line marking on the Eastern Paddock Area which is a secondary pit building and paddock area that supports the Main Racing Circuit.

 The Murray Bridge Racing Club

 The Murray Bridge Racing Club, Gifford Hill is in the final stages of construction before this world class facility is opened up to the public for the inaugural event programmed for June 2019.
 Spry Civil Construction has been awarded two projects at Gifford Hill to connect the facility together.
-The first project scope is to complete the construction of the carpark, mounting yard and parade ring that is located behind and around the new buildings.
-The scope consists of drainage installation, general earthworks, kerbing, footpaths, asphalt, line marking and signage.
+The first project scope is to complete the construction of the carpark, mounting yard and parade ring that is located behind and around the new facilities.
+The works consisted of drainage installation, general earthworks, kerbing, footpaths, asphalt, line marking and signage.

-The second project scope of works is the construction of a synthetic track base and jogging track that are located in the centre of the course.
+The second project scope of works was to construct a synthetic training track base and jogging track that are located in the centre of the main race track.
 These tracks will be used by the trainers to condition the horses for the upcoming racing.
-The scope on this project consists of general earthworks, drainage works, irrigation installation, fencing, and pavement works.
+This part of the works consisted of general earthworks, drainage works, irrigation installation, fencing, and pavement works.

 The Bend Motorsports Park